agiletkiewicz/book-club-sinatra-app/README.md

-# Sinatra Mileage Tracker
+# Sinatra Reading List

 A Sinatra-powered web application used to save and track reading lists.

 This app could be used for:
-* Allowing a user to keep track of the mileage on multiple pair(s) of running shoes.
+* Allowing a user to keep track of books read and books to read
-* An advertising/marketing tool for running shoe companies (When a user reaches their maximum mileage, an alert is sent to the user to buy new shoes).
+* Saving user-generated books
-* Saving user-created names of shoes, and tracking the mileage of their shoes.
+* Browsing the reading lists of other users

 This project was created as part of the [Flatiron School's Online Web Developer program](https://flatironschool.com/).